 How To Get Started With Google Ad Grants

-The good news is that Google makes it straightforward to join.
+The good news is that Google makes it straightforward to join the program.
 Applying for the Google Grant is a simple, multi-step process.
 Here’s what you’ll need to do:

-- Meet the eligibility criteria.
-You’ll need to agree to the program’s policies, hold valid charity status, and have a high-quality website.
+- Meet the requirements.
+You’ll need to agree to the program’s policies, hold valid charity status, and have a high-quality website to meet the eligibility criteria.
 Governmental entities, healthcare organizations, and educational institutions are automatically ineligible.

 - Register your organization with TechSoup.
 TechSoup partners with companies like Google to provide mission-driven organizations with free and discounted resources.
 Visit the TechSoup registration page and fill out the required information.
 They’ll get back to you with a validation token within 30 days.

 - Sign up for Google for Nonprofits.
 Visit Google for Nonprofits’ registration website, input your TechSoup validation token, and fill out the subsequent forms.
 Once you’re approved, this will unlock the Google Grants application.
 Plus, you’ll have access to a variety of other organizational tools and perks through Google for Nonprofits.